What do I bring to my first appointment?

 - List of medications

-If you have an extensive medical history, it may be a good idea to obtain a health summary printout from your general practitioner to bring to your appointment.
+If you have an extensive medical history, we may request that you obtain a health summary printout from your primary care physician to bring to your appointment.

 If you have dental and/or medical insurance, please bring your insurance card to your first appointment.